-Creatine is an organic acid in muscle tissue that supplies energy for muscle contractions.
+Creatine is an organic acid found in muscle tissue that supplies energy for muscle contractions.
 One of its metabolic products is creatinine, which is excreted in urine.
-Because the concentration of creatinine in urine and serum is an important indication of renal function, a rapid method for its analysis is clinically important.
-In this method the rate of reaction between creatinine and picrate in an alkaline medium is used to determine the con-
+Because the concentration of creatinine in urine and serum is an important indication of renal function, rapid methods for its analysis are clinically important.
+In this method the rate of reaction between creatinine and picrate in an alkaline medium is used to determine the concentration of creatinine in urine.
+Under the conditions of the analysis the reaction is first order in picrate, creatinine, and hydroxide.